-As of June 2013, the matrix of courses, deliverables (exams, presentations, demonstrations, etc.) are as shown in the figure below.
+The matrix of courses, deliverables (exams, presentations, demonstrations, etc.) for the Fall 2015 incoming class are as shown in the figure below.
 Detailed course descriptions are also shown, and will be updated as they become available.
 Note that the number of units listed for each course, is meant to provide a guideline of the number of hours spent on each course in a given week; however, this number is meant purely as a guide.
 Many times students have spent far more time on researching the background materials, meeting in team-settings, doing homework and/or lab work, depending on their background and complexity and breadth/depth of the project or solution being implemented.

 This course provides an overview of the current techniques that allow robots to locomote and interact with the world.
 The kinematics and dynamics of electromechanical systems will be covered with a particular focus on their application to robotic arms.
 Some basic principles of robot control will be discussed, ranging from independent- joint PID tracking to coupled computed torque approaches.
 The practice and theory of robotic mobility will be investigated through various mobile robot platforms, including wheeled and tracked vehicle and legged robots.
 Hands-on experience with some of the topics in the class will be provided through practical demonstrations and lab assignments.